ls CommandlsThe ls command is used to list files and directories in Linux. The most basic form of the command is:

 ls -S

-(Sort by Size)Sorts files by size, with the largest first:
+ls -t (Sort by Modification Time)Sorts files by modification time, with the most recently modified first:

 ls -t